hoiekim/inbox/docs/how_to_setup.md

 In the example above, `A` record is pointing `mail.domain.com` to `0.0.0.0` and `MX` record is pointing emails to `mail.domain.com`.
 When some email is sent to `something@domain.com`, it will look up `domain.com`'s `MX` record and send the email data to where it points to.
 So it will be eventually delivered to `0.0.0.0`

-## 3. Setup Sendgrid
+## 3. Setup Mailgun

-1. Go to [Sendgrid](https://sendgrid.com/) and make an account.
-2. Go to [dashboard](https://app.sendgrid.com/guide/integrate/langs/nodejs) and get api key.
+1. Go to [Mailgun](https://mailgun.com) and follow instructions to get started.
-3. Copy api key and paste it in `.env.local` file.
+2. Get the API key and paste it in `.env.local` file.

 If you want to use this app only for receiving mails, skip this step.